Diffraction of singularities for the wave equation on manifolds with corners: Bundles and bicharacteristics

 and elements of $\Tbstar M_0$ may be written

 so defining canonical coordinates.
 The map \eqref{eq:pismooth-def} then takes the form

 with $x\xis=(x_1\xis_1,\ldots,x_{f+1}\xis_{f+1}).$

-The setting for the basic theorem on the propagation of singularities in \cite{Vasy5} is $\Tbstar M_0.$ In particular, generalized broken bicharacteristics, or $\GBB$'s, are curves in $\Tbstar M_0.$ In order to analyze the geometric improvement, spaces that will keep track of finer singularities are needed.
+The setting for the basic theorem on the propagation of singularities in \cite{Vasy5} is $\Tbstar M_0.$ In particular, generalized broken bicharacteristics, or \GBBs, are curves in $\Tbstar M_0.$ In order to analyze the geometric improvement, spaces that will keep track of finer singularities are needed.
 Before introducing these, we first recall the setup for \GBBs.
-Note that at $\cornM,$ $\pismooth|_{\cornX}$ maps $N^*\cornM$ onto the zero section over $\cornM,$ and is injective on complement, so we may make the identification\rbm{Not wise, leaving until I see what is really useful}
+Note that at $\cornM,$ $\pismooth|_{\cornM}$ maps $N^*\cornM$ onto the zero section over $\cornM,$ and is injective on complementary subspaces of $T^*_{\cornM}M_0$, so we may make the identification

 We also recall that it is convenient to work on cosphere bundles.
 Since it is linear, $\pismooth$ intertwines the $\RR^+$-actions, but it does not induce a map on the corresponding cosphere bundles since it maps part of $T^*M_0\setminus o$ into the zero section of $\Tbstar M_0.$ However, on the characteristic set of $\Box$ this map is better behaved.
 Let